How to install Fedora on top of ZFS

 zpool create pool -m none -o ashift=12 /dev/sda4

 The -m none parameter tells the pool to not mount itself anywhere.
-The -o ashift=12 parameter is optional, but it will make your pool perform better on advanced-format 4K sector disks (like SSDs and big hard disks).
+The -o ashift=12 parameter is optional, but it will make your pool perform better on advanced-format 4K sector disks (like pretty much all newer SSDs and hard disks).

 If you did it right, you should be able to do the following and see a screen similar to this: